Southern Cornbread is a savory addition to your next pot of soup or chili. Or use it to complete your next southern dinner!

-In many regions, there seems to be a large debate on how exactly the perfect cornbread recipe is made.
+There seems to be a large debate on how exactly the perfect cornbread recipe is made.

 - In the South, we are all about savory, buttery, crispy-edged, crumbly goodness that we drown in the nearest bowl of soup or put it to good use and sop up the extra gravy.

-- In most locals in the Northern direction, you’ll find a more cakey consistency with a touch of sweetness.
+- Most locals in the Northern direction, you’ll find a more cakey consistency with a touch of sweetness.
 I don’t know that I’ve ever watched someone sop up much of anything with this version.
 Generally, it’s served on the side, much like a piece of bread.
 It’s tasty – although a bit different than what I’m used to.

 - Southwestern areas tend to kick up their recipes with green chillies, peppers and other Southwestern spices.

-How to Make Southern Skillet Cornbread
+How to Make Southern Skillet Cornbread with Martha White

 Each time I buy cornmeal, I stick to Martha White.
 It’s my tried and true brand loyalty because I know it will come out just right every time.
 I practically go into auto-pilot making this recipe.
 It’s easy, fast and absolutely delicious.